 There are several different ways to resolve a drug case and the way we handle it depends on the facts of the case.
 Due to various circumstances, some options may not be available to everyone.
 The attorneys at Rosenthal & Wadas will look at your unique situation to determine which one will most benefit your legal issue as well as your life.
-Here are some of the options that might be available to you, but read more after from additional resources:
+Here are some of the options that might be available to you.

 Deferred Adjudication Probation – Deferred Adjudication Probation is where the judge defers his finding of guilt and places a person on probation for a period not to exceed 10 years.
 Upon successful completion of the probation period the judge will dismiss the proceedings against the person and discharge them from probation.
 Additionally, after the proscribed period for the offense, the person may apply for a non-disclosure.
 A non-disclosure will prevent the public from viewing this offense.

 Straight Probation – With straight probation, a person is found guilty, convicted, and sentenced to a term in jail/prison, which is then “probated” for a specified period of time resulting in the person being placed on probation in lieu of confinement.
 This results in a final conviction that will stay on your record for the rest of your life.

 Jail/Prison time – A person will have the option of choosing jail/prison time instead of a probation period.
 Additionally, there are instances where an individual is not eligible for probation or probation is not offered by the DA’s office.
 If a person accepts jail/prison time, the person will be found guilty, convicted, and sentenced to the agreed upon term resulting in a conviction that will stay on their record for the rest of their lives.